Band gets back together for Reunion Tour!

-When discussing great bands from the 1970’s it is impossible to overlook those four young mopheads from a small seaside suburb that changed the course of history.
+KIRKLAND, WA - When discussing great bands from the 1970’s it is impossible to overlook those young beatniks from a small Seattle suburb that changed our musical history.
 Led by seasoned musicians, Chuck (The Kid) Fleming, Jim (The Itch) Hildebrand, Rip (The Chord) Gray, and Tim (Showbiz) Touhey, they became the sound-track of our lives and catapulted many of us to find new routes to class.

-But, when asked, they confess never remember meeting, just a bright white light.
+But, when asked, they confess never answring the advertisement, just a bright white light.

 By June 1977, the band embarked on their first U.S. tour.
-With 10 concerts in 5 different locations on campus plus
+With ten concerts in five different locations on campus plus

 However, everything seemed to conspire against the group just as they were launched into international stardom.
 “Showbiz” Tim recalls, “We only had 8-track tape players in our cars, so that’s what we used to record our music.
 The popularity of cassettes caught us by surprise.
 Still can’t figure out why?!?
 I mean, 8-tracks are awesome!
 They never need to be rewound!
 They never end, they just go on-and-on-and-on-and…”